SolaceProducts/pubsubplus-kubernetes-helm-quickstart/solace-pod-modifier-admission-plugin/README.md

 ## Building and Deployment

 This project needs to be built first, which results in a container image of the webhook server in a specified repo.
-When deploying, webhook pod(s) (by default two replicas for redundancy) will be created using the container image, a webhook service as an entry point for admission requests, and a `MutatingWebhookConfiguration` object, which is an Admission registration that specifies which webhook service to call and when.
+When deploying, a webhook pod will be created using the container image, a webhook service as an entry point for admission requests, and a `MutatingWebhookConfiguration` object, which is an Admission registration that specifies which webhook service to call and when.

+> Note: this release only supports one replica of the webhook pod running, more replicas will be supported in a later release.

 ### Project structure